 Cause#7 - Queue the transmission

 The <Reject Cause> value set to '7' indicates that the MCVideo client's permission to send a media is being queued.
 No additional information is included.

+Cause #8 - No receiving participant

+The <Reject cause> value set to '8' indicates that the MCVideo client's permission to send a media is being revoked because there is no participant to receive the stream.

 Cause#255 – Other reason